 A US person who renounces US citizenship may trigger the covered expatriate exit tax under IRC §877A.
 Triggers include:

-The covered expatriate is treated as having sold all worldwide assets at fair market value the day before expatriation, subject to the exclusion amount applicable for the tax year — US$890,000 for 2025.
-The 2026 and later thresholds should be checked against the latest IRS inflation adjustments and Form 8854 instructions before use.
+The covered expatriate is treated as having sold all worldwide assets at fair market value the day before expatriation, with US$910,000 (2026) excluded.
 The procedure is complex and requires careful planning.

 Practical roadmap for a US-to-UAE move